jasminestudios/jasminestudios.github.io/swift-browser/help/index.md

 * **Built-in Adblock**: Swift Browser has a built-in Adblock.

 # Downloads
-The latest version of Swift Browser is available in AppStore
+The latest version of Swift Browser is available in AppStore:

 # Key Bindings
 ## In-page navigation